SteffBauer/DLAC_2020_Calculator/README.md

 ```
 ./calc testfilePositive
 ```
-starts the syntactical analyzer and computes the output from the given input.
+starts the calculator and computes the output from the given input.
 You can exit the calculator with 'e' or 'E' followed by pressing Enter.